 Katie Bender is a former athlete, independent producer, documentary filmmaker and theatrical marketing creative.

-Whilst producing The Will To Fly, Katie secured government and philanthropic funding through Film Victoria and The Lord Major Charitable Foundation.
-Katie then acquired two successful alternate funding investments through Rebel Sport (Super Retail Group), and KPMG Australia where the film will be used internally for KPMG’s Purpose, Centre for Client Leadership, People Performance and Culture programs.
+While producing The Will To Fly, Katie secured government and philanthropic funding through Film Victoria and The Lord Major Charitable Foundation.
+Katie then acquired two successful alternate funding investments through Rebel Sport (Super Retail Group), and KPMG Australia where the film will be used internally for KPMG’s Purpose, Centre for Client Leadership, People Performance, and Culture programs.
 Additionally, Katie established partnerships with Women’s Health Magazine, Australian Unity, Tanarra Capital, The Australian Olympic Committee and The Olympic Winter Institute of Australia.
 Katie also worked with The Australian Teachers of Media (ATOM) and created a study guide for The Will To Fly which was written primarily for secondary students in Years 7–12.
 It provides information and suggestions for learning activities in English, Health and Physical Education, Media, and Sport and Recreation.
 Study of The Will To Fly may also be of interest to students completing TAFE Certificate courses in the areas of Sport, Fitness and Recreation, and Psychology.
-The study guide is currently being integrated in to schools across Australia.
+The study guide is currently being integrated into schools across Australia.

 At Trailer Park Inc, Katie began as an intern and then worked in the theatrical movie trailer division alongside the industry's top leading theatrical creatives in Hollywood.
-Here Katie worked on multiple award winning marketing campaigns for the highest-grossing franchises to Oscar-winning dramas for clients such as Warner Brothers, Paramount, 20th Century Fox, Disney, Sony, Lionsgate, Universal, and The Weinstein Company.
+Here Katie worked on multiple awards winning marketing campaigns for the highest-grossing franchises to Oscar-winning dramas for clients such as Warner Brothers, Paramount, 20th Century Fox, Disney, Sony, Lionsgate, Universal, and The Weinstein Company.